The Packard® Motor Car Foundation

 Proving Grounds Update

-An update to the Friends of the Foundation on the Packard Proving Grounds: We have now completed our fifth year at the Packard Proving Grounds Historic Site and have made good progress thanks to the generous support of donors.
+An update to the Friends of the Foundation on the Packard Proving Grounds: We have now completed our twelfth year at the Packard Proving Grounds Historic Site and have made good progress thanks to the generous support of donors.
 Continued support will be critical as we now move forward in the creation and development of the museums and banquet facilities at the site.
-The latest project has been the underground work for the utilities, following on the previously reported restoration of the doors on the Carriage garage, roof and chimney repair on the Lodge, the replacement of all window glass on the Lindbergh Hangar, and the recreation and replacement of all of the windows in the Engineering building.
+The latest project has been the creation of new restrooms in our Banquet center that allows us to host many new events.
+Previously we completed underground work for the utilities, following on the previously reported restoration of the doors on the Carriage garage, roof and chimney repair on the Lodge, the replacement of all window glass on the Lindbergh Hangar, and the recreation and replacement of all of the windows in the Engineering building.
 Previous work included masonry repair and new paint for all of the main buildings and the restoration of the Timing Stand at the back of the property next to the section of the original track we were able to save.
 The timing-stand work crew was headed up by Bruce Webster and Alan Mabbott and the results are wonderful.
 Click on the photo of the Hangar, the Timing Stand or Night Lights below to visit additional pages to see the progress.

 A major improvement was made to the property in the summer of 2004 with the installation of a new roof on the flat portion of the repair garage and Chrysler Defense building (at considerable expense.)
 This included the repair and replacement of some trusses and beams.
 Original copper vents, gutters, and downspouts were carefully removed, refurbished or replaced with exact duplicates, and returned to their original locations (all to National Park Service standards for historic preservation.)
 This marks an important milestone in the preservation of the property as the new roof insures that no further deterioration will take place in any of the buildings.
 To the left you can see the new hot tar being applied; to the right, next to a portion of the beautiful multi-colored slate roof, is a photo showing some of the truss and beam repair in progress; and below is the finished product -- all nice and secure for future Michigan weather.